 Our expenses may increase in connection with our ongoing commercialization activities, clinical development activities, and research and development activities.
 In addition, we expect to continue to incur additional costs associated with operating as a public company.
-We anticipate that following the implementation of the Restructuring Plan, our future expenses will increase if and as we:
+We anticipate that our future expenses will increase if and as we:

-- commercialize and manufacture VOWST for adult patients with recurrent CDI with our collaborator; - continue the clinical development of SER-155 to potentially reduce incidences of gastrointestinal infections, resulting bloodstream infections, and GvHD in patients receiving allo-HSCT; - advance research and development activities supported by partnerships; - make strategic investments in manufacturing capabilities; - maintain and augment our extensive proprietary microbiome therapeutic drug development know-how that may be used to support future research and development efforts, including our intellectual property portfolio and intellectual property that we may opportunistically acquire; - establish a sales and distribution infrastructure and scale-up manufacturing capabilities to commercialize VOWST and any other products for which we may obtain regulatory approval; - perform our obligations under our agreements with our collaborators; - seek to obtain regulatory approvals for our product candidates; and - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.
+- commercialize and manufacture VOWST for adult patients with recurrent CDI with our collaborator, as adjusted if and upon the Closing of the Transaction; - continue the clinical development of SER-155 to potentially reduce incidences of gastrointestinal infections, resulting bloodstream infections, and GvHD in patients receiving allo-HSCT; - advance research and development activities supported by partnerships; - make strategic investments in manufacturing capabilities; - maintain and augment our extensive proprietary live biotherapeutic drug development know-how that may be used to support future research and development efforts, including our intellectual property portfolio and intellectual property that we may opportunistically acquire; - establish a sales and distribution infrastructure and scale-up manufacturing capabilities to commercialize any other products for which we have obtained or in the future for which we may obtain regulatory approval; - perform our obligations under our agreements with our collaborators;

+- seek to obtain regulatory approvals for our product candidates; and - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.